You’re here because you’re wondering — what does CV stand for?

 - Publications: Include any papers you’ve published in a professional forum, like an academic journal.

-- Awards and honors: Mention the scholarships, grants and other honors and awards you’ve received for work in your chosen career field.
+- Awards & honors: Mention the scholarships, grants and other honors and awards you’ve received for work in your chosen career field.

 - Presentations & lectures: Touch on high-profile presentations or lectures you’ve delivered, most likely at a professional conference.